-Old English dysig "foolish, stupid," from Proto-Germanic *dusijaz (source also of Low German düsig "dizzy," Dutch duizelen "to be dizzy," Old High German dusig "foolish," German Tor "fool," Old English dwæs, Dutch dwaas "foolish"), perhaps from PIE *dheu- (1) "dust, vapor, smoke; to rise in a cloud" (and related notions of "defective perception or wits").
+Old English dysig "foolish, stupid" (obsolete in the original sense except in dialect from 13c.), from Proto-Germanic *dusijaz (source also of Low German düsig "dizzy," Dutch duizelen "to be dizzy," Old High German dusig "foolish," German Tor "fool," Old English dwæs, Dutch dwaas "foolish"), perhaps from PIE *dheu- (1) "dust, vapor, smoke; to rise in a cloud" (and related notions of "defective perception or wits").

-Meaning "having a whirling sensation" is from mid-14c.; that of "giddy" is from c.
+Meaning "having a whirling sensation" is from c.
+1400; that of "giddy, thoughtless, heedless," is from c.
 1500 and seems to merge the two earlier meanings.
 Used of the "foolish virgins" in early translations of Matthew xxv; used especially of blondes since 1870s.
 Related: Dizzily.

 Middle English dusien, from Old English dysigan "do unwise or foolish things," from the source of dizzy (adj.).
 Sense of "to make to have a whirling sensation" is from c.
 1500.
 Related: Dizzied; dizzying.